 Christianity arrived in China by way of Syria in the 600s.
 Depending on China’s relations with the outside world, Christianity over the centuries was free to grow or was forced to operate secretly.

-Beatified in groups at various times, these 120 martyrs were canonized in Rome on October 1, 2000.
+Beatified in groups at various times, these 120 martyrs were canonized together in Rome on October 1, 2000.

-The People’s Republic of China and the Roman Catholic Church each have well over a billion members, but there are over 12 million Catholics in China.
+The People’s Republic of China and the Roman Catholic Church each have well over a billion members, but there are only about 12 million Catholics in China.
 The reasons for that are better explained by historical conflicts than by a wholesale rejection of the Good News of Jesus Christ.
 The Chinese-born martyrs honored by today’s feast were regarded by their persecutors as dangerous because they were considered allies of enemy, Catholic countries.
 The martyrs born outside China often tried to distance themselves from European political struggles relating to China, but their persecutors saw them as Westerners and therefore, by definition, anti-Chinese.

 The Good News of Jesus Christ is intended to benefit all peoples; today’s martyrs knew that.
 May 21st-century Christians live in such a way that Chinese women and men will be attracted to hear that Good News and embrace it.